caojacky91-cmyk/ebt/CONTRIBUTING.md

    Break the code intentionally.

-   Leave comments betwheen the code of e.js.
+   Leave comments betwheen the e.js' code.

 Conventions (1:2)
   1. All the data variables (at d.js) must start with "e"